Claim Your: Useful

 Read on to find out how you can tell if you have this problem and find help on how to solve it.

-Note: problems you may encounter are - the circuit does not work at all or seems to operate randomly.
+Note: problems that you may encounter are - the circuit does not work at all or seems to operate randomly.

 The PC revolution using faster computer processors has highlighted transmission line effects which, previously, were only really associated with radio cabling.
 It causes generally unreliable operation in digital circuits because it changes the voltage value and shape at the input to a gate.